 If you opt for disposable diapers, look for a perfume-free, dye-free diaper that specifically states it is free of phthalates and VOCs.
 There is more and more evidence that these chemicals in diapers are causing serious problems.
 Some of the dyes in disposable diapers also contain heavy metals.

-Consider using washable cloth wipes, since purchased baby wipes may contain phthalates, parabens, and harsh fragrances.
+For the best non toxic baby wipes, consider using washable cloth wipes, since purchased baby wipes may contain phthalates, parabens, and harsh fragrances.
 Choose a perfume free diaper cream made from few ingredients (five or less) that isn’t petroleum based.
 Look for olive oil and beeswax–two hardworking ingredients.
 Zinc oxide is also helpful if used sparingly when baby has diaper rash, but avoid using regularly in cloth diapers because it can accumulate and cause them to become less absorbent.

 Washing and Skin Care